The following post is from Angie of Many Little Blessings: Learning Activities for the Book If You Give a Pig a Pancake

-Depending on the time of year and the area where you live, watching a maple tree be tapped for syrup and the process that follows is a surprising and educational experience.
+Depending on the time of year and the area where you live, watching a maple tree being tapped for syrup and the process that follows is a surprising and educational experience.
 We did this several years ago, and my kids still talk about the process.
-They also had a great appreciation for real maple syrup versus the high fructose corn syrup laden syrups in the store.
+They also greatly appreciated real maple syrup versus the high fructose corn syrup-laden syrups in the store.

 Field Trip to a Farm

-At one point in the story, upon getting a rubber duck for her bath, Pig become homesick for the farm she where she used to live.
-A farm field trip would be a perfect tie in to this story.
-It would be especially perfect if you could visit a farm that had piglets, since you could then have your children compare how piglets look in real life versus the illustrations in the book.
+At one point in the story, upon getting a rubber duck for her bath, Pig becomes homesick for the farm where she used to live.
+A farm field trip would be a perfect tie-in to this story.
+It would be especially perfect to visit a farm with piglets since you could then have your children compare how piglets look in real life versus the illustrations in the book.

 Send Family and Friends Pictures and Letters

-After Pig sees the pictures that the girl has done of her, she insists that she needs envelopes and stamps to she can send the pictures to each of her friends.
+After Pig sees the pictures the girl has taken of her, she insists that she needs envelopes and stamps so she can send the pictures to each of her friends.
 Like Pig, your family can work on letters with pictures to friends and family.
 They might even want to tell the recipient about the book they just read.

 Popsicle Stick House